Anxiety

 What are the Core Symptoms of Anxiety?

 People with anxiety disorders, can easily become very fretful, nervous, and worried—some may even have panic attacks.
 Many also have physical symptoms such as a racing heart, trembling hands, dizziness, muscle tension, and more.
-These symptoms can interfere with day-to-day functioning, making it a challenge to manage the demands of work, school, and personal relationships, and can interfere with the ability to parent effectively.
+It can be hard for them to ease anxiety symptoms, which can interfere with day-to-day functioning, making it a challenge to manage the demands of work, school, and personal relationships, and can interfere with the ability to parent effectively.
+The symptoms of anxiety disorders tend to be persistent across multiple domains of a person’s life.

 What Causes Anxiety?

-The risk for anxiety has a strong genetic component—greater than 30%.
+There are multiple genetic and environmental factors that increase the risk for anxiety.
+The strong genetic component is greater than 30%.
 Adverse childhood experiences as well as parenting styles, such as being overprotective or very controlling also increase the risk for developing anxiety.
-In addition, symptoms of this condition can emerge as a result of a head injury, medication side effects, hormonal imbalances, blood sugar issues, substance abuse, and psychosocial stressors.
+In addition, anxiety symptoms can emerge as a result of a head injury, side effects from a prescribed medication, hormonal imbalances, blood sugar issues, substance abuse, medical illnesses, and psychosocial stressors.

 Untreated anxiety can steal your life and increase the risk of: